International cell phone plans may not be your first thought when planning your vacation or business trip, however, they should be high on your list.

 - Make sure you can monitor usage.
 Even some of the best international phone plans may not allow you to track your data usage while out of the country.
 In some cases, you can monitor your usage but the results aren't up to the minute.
 Fortunately, most smartphones have a data usage feature that allows you to see how much you've consumed in real time.
 You can learn more about monitoring your data usage with our guide to checking data usage.

 - Know which system your phone uses.
-There are two technologies used for cellular service - GSM (Global System for Mobiles) and CDMA (Code Division Multiple Access).
-AT&T and T-Mobile use GSM, while Verizon and Sprint are on CDMA.
-Most foreign countries use GSM, however, CDMA carriers have phones which allow you to use them abroad.
-Learn more about GSM and CDMA here.
+There are two technologies used for cell phone service - GSM (Global System for Mobiles) and CDMA (Code Division Multiple Access).
+AT&T and T-Mobile phones use GSM, while Verizon and Sprint phones are on CDMA.
+Most foreign countries use GSM cell phone technology and GSM phones, however, CDMA cell phone carriers have CDMA phones which allow you to use them abroad.
+Learn more about GSM phones and CDMA phones here.

 - Watch for generous North America plans.
 According to the National Travel and Tourism Office, about 55% of American travelers each year are headed to Mexico or Canada.
 If you're staying in North America you can save by choosing a plan that only covers those countries.